About the Species

 Sei whales have a long, sleek body that is dark bluish-gray to black in color and white or cream-colored on the underside.
 The body is often covered in oval-shaped scars (probably caused from cookie-cutter shark and lamprey bites) and sometimes has subtle "mottling," or discolored spots or blotches.

 Sei whales have a tall, hooked dorsal fin located about two-thirds down their back.
-Sei whales have 219 to 410 baleen plates (long, finger-nail like plates instead of teeth) that are dark in color with gray/white fine inner fringes in their enormous mouths.
-They also have 30-65 relatively short accordion-like creases, or throat grooves, that extend from below the mouth to the naval area.
+Sei whales have 219 to 410 baleen plates (long plates made out of keratin, the same material as our fingernails, instead of teeth) that are dark in color with gray/white fine inner fringes in their enormous mouths.
+They also have 30 to 65 relatively short accordion-like creases, or throat grooves, that extend from below the mouth to the naval area.
 The number of throat grooves and baleen plates may differ depending on geographic population.

-At the water's surface, sei whales can be sighted by a columnar or bushy blow that is about 10 to 13 feet in height.
+At the water's surface, sei whales can be recognized by a columnar or bushy blow that is about 10 to 13 feet high.
 The dorsal fin usually appears at the same time as the blowhole when the animal surfaces to breathe.

 Behavior and Diet